Where should you turn if you are sick or injured and cannot work in Illinois?

 Pregnancy

-Pregnancy qualifies for short-term disability when the coverage begins before conception and a valid medical reason prevents the mother from performing the full-time duties of her job.
+Pregnancy qualifies for short-term disability when the coverage begins before conception, and a valid medical reason prevents the mother from performing the full-time duties of her job.

-You can get short-term disability approved while pregnant, but the new policy will exclude your pre-existing condition for at least twelve months.
+Do not wait until after conception to buy coverage.
+Any new policy will exclude your pre-existing condition for at least twelve months.
 In other words, you can obtain coverage for accidents and illnesses unrelated to your current pregnancy.

 Illinois does not have paid maternity leave benefits outside the Federal and Chicago municipal governments.
 Therefore, purchasing a policy from a private insurance company is the best way to protect your income from this foreseeable event.